YiShi701/MR-Net/README.md

 # ETFOD-v2 Dataset
-A part of ETFOD-v2 is now available by Baidu Netdisk with link:
+A part of ETFOD-v2 is now available by Baidu Netdisk with link:链接：https://pan.baidu.com/s/1XQjq9vtFB0Xp4F96BTElTg 提取码：xo2v

 The remaining testset labels will be published.